xtul/NetChan/README.md

 # Technology

-NetChan uses Vue.js 2 as a display layer and Webpack as a server.
+NetChan uses Vue.js 2 as a display layer and Vue CLI as a server.

 # Features
 ### Currently available